happycollision/articles/2023-01-02-variant-system/article.md

 - Typical turn-key static site hosts (Netlify, etc) will prune your old build files each time you deploy, and that is completely antithetical to this approach.
-- ~The different variants of your app may start battling each other for multiversal dominance.~
+- The different variants of your app may start battling each other for multiversal dominance.

 If you find yourself in a situation where you can accept the tradeoffs above, there are plenty of situations where loading _any_ variant of your app via the same exact `index.html` at the same location can be immensely useful.
+Using variant deployment, you can

-- You need to make a feature available to a select few people for testing.
+- eature available to a select few people for testing
-- You've shipped a bug and want to quickly revert to a previous build.
+- quickly revert to a previous build if you discover a bug
-- You don't want to solve CORS again for feature branch builds.
+- solve CORS problems exactly one time; not for production _and_ feature branches
-- You want to load debugging tools directly into your bundle or load the non-production build against the production environment to track down a problem.
+- load debugging tools directly into your bundle or load the non-production build against the production environment to track down a problem
-- You want to make snapshots of your application available in perpetuity for compatibility reasons.
+- make snapshots of your application available in perpetuity for compatibility reasons
+- serve a _completely different_ application for each variant

 ## Our variant system at Trilliant Health